-Appeal Process for Students
+Appeal Process

-Students will have three (3) business days to appeal the decision made during the hearing.
+Where the Responding Party is the University, College, or Department, and a policy violation has been found to have occurred, the decision of the Title IX Hearing Board is final; there are no grounds for an appeal.
+If no policy violation has been found to have occurred, the Reporting party will have three (3) business days to appeal the decision made during the hearing.
 All appeals must be made in writing, providing additional documentation for consideration.
 Appeals are not intended to be full re-hearings of the complaint, and as such, appeals will only be accepted based on one of the following factors: